NeuromorphicComputingHelper Documentation (C#)

 Overview

-is a theoretical implementation of a spiking neural network system that simulates brain-like neural processing.
+The NeuromorphicComputingHelper is a theoretical implementation of a spiking neural network system that simulates brain-like neural processing.
 It provides functionality for creating, training, and optimizing neuromorphic networks with features like spike-timing-dependent plasticity (STDP) and homeostatic plasticity.

 Key Features